JoeMille/app-1/README.md

 designed to embody the principles of design taught in Project 1, was more focused towards writing leggible and functioning custom Javascript code which when deployed behaves as expected.

 ## User Stories
+This project acts as a simple meditation timer which when activated provides a comforting background sound and a visual aid to concentrate on in the form of messages displayed to the user.
+The goals of this free online tool are as listed from the perspective of a prospective user who aims to find a short window of time in the day to center themselves and meditate:
+* Replace the need for a paid meditation app, these are costly and provide the same basic service.
+* Showcase an easy to use site with simple and obvious functionality.
+* use of attractive and calm colours and aesthetics so as not to distract from the generated messages during timer.
+*

 ## Design Choices